skeeto/skeeto.github.com/_posts/2016-06-13-Four-Ways-to-Compile-C-for-Windows.markdown

 common to all four: Unicode arguments and filenames.
 Microsoft jumped the gun and adopted UTF-16 early.
 UTF-16 is a kludge, a worst of all worlds, being a variable length encoding (surrogate pairs), backwards incompatible ([unlike UTF-8][utf8]), and having byte-order issues (BOM).
 Most Win32 functions that accept strings generally come in two flavors, ANSI and UTF-16.
 The standard, portable C library functions wrap the ANSI-flavored functions.
 This means **portable C programs can't interact with Unicode filenames**.
+(Update 2021: [Now they can][sane].)
 They must call the non-portable, Windows-specific versions.
 This includes `main` itself, which is only handed ANSI-truncated arguments.

 Compare this to unix-like systems, which generally adopted UTF-8, but rather as a convention than as a hard rule.
 The operating system